matrix-org/matrix-spec-proposals/proposals/4227-audio-based-quick-login.md

 ## Proposal

-The only thing this MSC changes from the protocol outlined in the dependent MSC is the transport of the initial secret, the binary string represented through a qr code.
+The only thing this MSC changes from the protocol outlined in the dependent MSC is the transport layer through which the binary string goes from one device to another.
 The cryptographic primitives, the insecure session channel, the way in which  it is turned into a secure one, the strings exchanged between the two clients remain unchanged, which means that a lot of the mechanisms are in place already.

 Like in the dependent MSC, any device can generate the audio signal, same for recieving it.
 This means that the login is more likely to succeed, all one needs is a single device which has a microphone, the other having speakers functional is implied because this is providing accessibility to visually impaired people, who definitely have speakers working otherwise they wouldn't have speech output.

 The mechanism used for transmitting the audio signal across devices is morse code, as standardised and described by International Telecommunication Union [at this address](https://www.itu.int/rec/R-REC-M.1677-1-200910-I/).
-Here are afew reason for which this way of communication was chosen, as well as what criteria other protocols would have to satisfy in order to be considered:
+Here are afew reasons for which this way of communication was chosen, as well as what criteria other protocols would have to satisfy in order to be considered:

 * intelligible and decodable, even across moderate zones of interference.
 Morse stands the test of time in this category even today, because it was constructed in such a way to be minimalist, yet decodable even if recieved through a very noisy radio uplink.
 This means that even if the microphones and speakers of both devices are badly made, the signal should still be intelligible enough to be decodable
 * well understood by a lot of people in the telecommunications industry, which means that there should be encoder and decoder implementations for it floating around in pretty much every important programming language, and if not, there are lots of docs on how to encode and parse morse